Demi Rose Puts Her Assets On Display In Gold Bikini On Instagram

 “Hour glass figure.
 Killing it,” another one chimed in.

-As the Daily Mail previously noted, Demi Rose spent a few weeks in Thailand earlier this year.
+As The Daily Mail previously noted, Demi Rose spent a few weeks in Thailand earlier this year.
 The model was spotted in this same outfit in early February where she showed off her enviable figure in Phuket.
-Demi Rose has previously shared that “genes, a hell of a lot of hard work and dedication in the gym and a good well balanced nutritious diet” is responsible for her internet famous curves, particularly her derriere, the report pointed out.
+Demi Rose has previously shared that “genes, a hell of a lot of hard work and dedication in the gym and a good well balanced nutritious diet” is responsible for her internet-famous curves, particularly her derriere, the report pointed out.

 “I try to keep as healthy as I can.
 With travelling, it’s hard to work out, I travel across the world but try to keep my routine… Everyone says I’m the healthiest person they know.
 The fattiest thing I will ever eat is nuts and peanut butter,” she is quoted as saying.